 Jouw Licht op 040 [Your light at 040]

-A consortium of Philips (with lighting expertise) and Heijmans (with infrastructural expertise) is experimenting with smart light solutions in five different locations in the city, namely three residential areas and two main traffic arteries.
-In a quadruple helix set-up consisting of the consortium, local government, the city’s university and inhabitants of the area, the project identifies problems in each area and then looks for a wide range of smart lighting solutions to those problems.
-The quadruple helix then ranks and selects a small number of solutions that get implemented in the area.
+A consortium of Signify (formely Philips Lighting) and Heijmans (with infrastructural expertise) is experimenting with smart light solutions in five different locations in the city, namely three residential areas and two main traffic arteries.
+In a quadruple helix set-up consisting of the business consortium, local government, the city’s university and inhabitants of the area, the project identifies problems in each area and then looks for a wide range of smart lighting solutions to those problems.
+The quadruple helix ranks and selects a small number of solutions that get implemented in the area.
 For example, to address a lack of social interaction in the neighbourhood, an interactive bench that changes its light according to people’s behaviour has been proposed; to address safety concerns at night in a tunnel for cyclists, an system that enlivens the tunnel with light and sound has been proposed; and to address problems experienced by pedestrians in crossing a busy road, a colourful, interactive zebra crossing has been proposed.
-The project is currently in the process of selecting a small number of solutions for further development and implementation in the first test location.
+The project is currently in the process of designing and fine-tuning the first solution – an interactive lighting system that reacts to by-passer’s online activities – for the first test-location.